-In the nanotechnology ambit it is possible to construct devices which can scan and manipulate objects at an almost atomic scale (see Kubik et al, 2005).
-Dealing nanotechnology with materials, devices, and their applications, in areas such as engineered materials, electronics, computers, sensors, actuators, and machines, at the nano length-scale, the advances brought an enormous impact on those areas.
+Nanotechnology permits the modification of individual atoms and of molecules at a precise location, either chemically or physically and permits to develop devices which can scan and manipulate objects at near atomic scale (see Kubik et al, 2005).
+As nanotechnology deals with materials, devices, and their applications, in areas such as engineered materials, electronics, computers, sensors, actuators, and machines, at the nano length-scale, the advances brought an enormous impact on those areas.
 Medicine, engineering of materials or electronics are nowadays confronted with progress but also with an ethical discussion.
 Considering these nano-meter length scales, numerous disciplines and new technologies are going together to develop new processes and combinations.